 Regrettably, the holding in Torres has not been unanimously followed.
 In People v.
-Vizcarra (2015) 236 Cal.App.4th 422, the court imposed a 15 year sentence.
-On the defendant's appeal, the Court of Appeal determined that the trial court had erred by failing to impose a mandatory five year prior conviction enhancement and by failing to double a component of the sentence under the Three Strikes law.
-On remand, a 22 year term was imposed.
-When the defendant relied on

-Torres in his subsequent appeal, the Court of Appeal found the case inapposite for two reasons: (1) Torres involved a section 1170, subdivision (d), recall; and (2) the error in Torres related to an illegal "component" whereas the error in Vizcarra related to the omission to add components.
+Vizcarra (2015) 236 Cal.App.4th 422 at page 425, the trial court had originally imposed a 15-year sentence.
+The defendant's first appeal resulted in a remand for resentencing because the 15-year sentence had been unlawfully calculated when the trial court failed to impose a mandatory five-year prior conviction enhancement and had not doubled a component of the sentence under the Three Strikes law.
+(Id. at p.
+426.)
+Upon remand, a 22-year term was imposed.
+(Id. at p.
+427.)
+When the defendant relied on Torres in his subsequent appeal, the Court of Appeal found the case inapposite for two reasons: (1) Torres involved a section 1170, subdivision (d), recall; and (2) the error in Torres related to an illegal "component" whereas the error in Vizcarra related to the omission to add components.
 (Id. at pp. 437-438.)
 These distinctions are not persuasive.